 What are Production and Costs?

-In Chapter 2, we had learned the behaviour of the customers.
+In Chapter 2, we learned about the behaviour of customers.
 Now, in this chapter and in the next, let us analyse the behaviour of a manufacturer (producer).
-Production is the procedure by which inputs are changed into ‘output’.
+Production is the procedure by which inputs are changed into output.
 Production is carried out by the manufacturers or firms.
-An enterprise obtains different inputs like machines, labour, raw materials, land, etc., It utilises these inputs to manufacturing output.
-This output can be utilized by customers or utilized by other enterprises for further production.
+An enterprise obtains different inputs like machines, labour, raw materials, land, etc. It utilises these inputs to manufacture output.
+This output can be utilised by customers or by other enterprises for further production.

 We make definite simplifying presumptions to begin with.
 Production is instant: in our simple model of production no time elapses between the combination of the inputs and the production of the output.
 We tend to use the terms supply and production identically and often conversely.

-This is a detailed and an elucidated information about the concept Production And Costs.
+The detailed and elucidated information is about the concept of Production and Costs.
 To learn more, stay tuned to BYJU’S.